htcondor/htcondor/docs/version-history/development-release-series-89.rst

    of each exception type they replaced.
    :ticket:`6935`

+-  We changed the default value of ``PROCD_ADDRESS`` on Windows to make it less likely for multiple instances of HTCondor on the machine to collide.
+   :ticket:`7789`

 New Features:

+-  The Python API now includes the job status enumeration.
+   :ticket:`7726`

 -  You may now instruct HTCondor to record certain information about the files present in the top level of a job's sandbox and the job's environment